 She has won medals at both of her Parapan Am Games appearances – winning bronze in 2019 and silver in 2015, both in the BC4 pairs event.

 In October 2019, Alison Levine rose to the No. 1 ranking in the world, the first woman to ever reach that height in the BC4 category in boccia.
-With the World Boccia rankings frozen since March 2020 due to the pandemic, Levine has retained her No. 1 position heading into the Tokyo Games.
+With the World Boccia rankings frozen since March 2020 due to the pandemic, Levine retained her No. 1 position heading into the Tokyo Games.
 Boccia has since split its mixed category into men’s and women’s divisions.

 She had climbed to No. 2 in the world in the BC4 singles after her first career international victory at the Montreal World Open in May 2019, her biggest title to date.
 She also earned a bronze medal in pairs at the Lima 2019 Parapan Am Games.

 In 2018 Levine reached new heights in international boccia as she placed fourth in the BC4 singles at the world championships in Liverpool, England.
 She came fifth at the 2016 Paralympic Games and was a silver medallist in mixed pairs at the 2015 Parapan American Games with Marco Dispaltro.

 She is renowned for her powerhouse strength and the speed at which she has developed within the sport.

 At 15, Levine started getting into sports.
 First, it was horseback riding.
 When she could no longer do that, she played wheelchair basketball and then rugby.
 She threw her first boccia ball in December 2012.
 The next month, she was competing provincially.
 Her first big result was a bronze in pairs at the Masters in 2014 in Portugal.

 2015 and 2019 Parapan American Games… 2016 and 2020 Paralympic Games… 2018 and 2022 World Championships…